miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 To get rid off the bik intro movies just rename the media folder.
 Append -dxlevel 80(90) -window(fullscreen) to shortcut on crashes.
 On crashes of multi cores set process priority low or add -32bit.
-To get the right casting hands you need to restart Bloodlines.exe.
+When audio is missing on HDMI set snd_surround "0" in the console.
 If the mouse is missing from the menus, disable trail in windows.
-Use console from the menu only or type "chareditor" if it freezes.
-If you can't find old saved games, check your antivirus programs.
 On index buffer errors with ATI cards install drivers without CCC.
+Use console from main menu only or type "chareditor" if it froze.
+If transparency effects are broken check if onboard video is used.
 To avoid crashes don't play sounds with the Windows Media Player.
 If you experience random crashes turn the environmental audio off.
 To avoid loosing saves don't install into standard program files.